nikhilanand03/IndianBookClassifier/README.md

 ![Prompt Template (2)](https://github.com/nikhilanand03/IndianBookClassifier/assets/75153414/dc0c994f-e395-4ad9-8826-1c981e12eb80)

 My pipeline predicts whether a book Indian without the need for inputting the label.
-Thus, it is fundamentally a zero-shot model.
+It uses a zero-shot method for labelling, and then a smaller model is trained on the labelled dataset.
 The Mixtral LLM with 7B parameters is used to label my dataset, and the labelled dataset is then used to train a much smaller model with 80M parameters.
 Thus, we have a very efficient model with few parameters, that could work with the level of efficiency of a 7B-parameter model.
 It is finetuned specifically for the task of predicting whether a book has an Indian context or not, ie, it is based on Indian themes and ideas or by an Indian author.

 ## Dataset